-On September 18, 2024, the US Federal Reserve released the September 2024 Fed dot plot, which showed 2.5 points of total interest rate cuts by yearend 2026, including the 0.5-point rate cut the Fed announced today.
-This would reduce the fed funds rate target range from 5.25%-5.50% before today's meeting to 2.75%-3.00% in 2026.
+On September 18, 2024, the US Federal Reserve released the September 2024 Fed dot plot, which showed 2.5 points of total interest rate cuts by yearend 2026, including the 0.5-point rate cut the Fed announced at this meeting.
+This would reduce the fed funds rate target range from 5.25%-5.50% before the September 18 meeting to 2.75%-3.00% in 2026.

 The 19 Federal Open Market Committee ("FOMC") participants also projected PCE inflation to be 2.3% at yearend 2024 and for 2024 US GDP to grow 2.0%.
 The inflation projection was 30 basis points (equal to 0.3 percentage points) lower than what was shown in the June 2024 Summary of Economic Projections (the "SEP").